Four Days before the Flu

 EDITOR'S COMMENT

-I used to blame Freud for this--he did claim without proof that every dream's a repressed, shameful wish, never just (just!) a warning of things to come.
-But it predates Freud.
-An uneasy feeling that foresight implies causation has always run through dreamwork worldwide, shading into suspicion that you can ill-wish or curse others in dreams.
-Certainly that's true for more Navaho than just R.T.
+I used to blame Freud for RT-ish guilt.
+Freud did talk as if every dream's a repressed, ugly wish, never just (just?!) a warning of trouble to come.
+But Freud wasn't the first--not by centuries.
+An uneasy feeling that foresight is really causation has always run through dreamwork worldwide, shading into suspicion that you can ill-wish or curse others in dreams.
+The idea that even unconscious malice can summon evil has deep pancultural roots.
+I'm not sure even I dismiss it totally; I just see no reason to suspect RT.
+Not with a killer virus sweeping the world!

 --Chris Wayan